Skip to main content

 To move from a foundational awareness to a clinical understanding of how inositols function in PCOS, we must examine their roles as “second messengers.”
 A hormone like insulin or FSH is a first messenger.
 It travels through the bloodstream but cannot enter the cell itself.

 Instead, it docks with a specific receptor on the cell’s surface, like a key fitting into a lock.
-This docking action triggers the release of a molecule inside the cell.
+This docking action triggers the release of a second messenger molecule inside the cell.
 This second messenger is the agent that actually carries the instruction to the cell’s internal machinery, initiating a specific biochemical cascade.

 Myo-Inositol the FSH Signal Amplifier